Looking for your enough?

 After all expenses, compared to an average of highly similar assets that includes dividends or interest income, over the short and long term.
 If you wish to see investment performance that is also net of any sub-advisor fees, please contact me.

 Equities on average have historically returned between 9% and 10%.
-Inflation consumes 2-3%, taxes perhaps 3%, and fees hopefully less than 0.5%, which leaves 3-4%.
+Inflation consumes 2-3%, taxes perhaps 3%, and fees less than 1%, which leaves 3-4%.
 This is why I believe strongly in lower cost investing philosophies and why I advocate for saving early, often, and preferably in accounts that grow tax-deferred.

 I do.
 I use the same methods I recommend to my clients.